+Counsel Initial Proposal

+March 24, 2023 2:00 p.m.

-ARTICLE 12 – ADMINISTRATIVE LEAVE
+Key: Changes from 2018 union contract are shown with track changes.ARTICLE 12 – ADMINISTRATIVE LEAVE AND WEATHER AND SAFETY LEAVE

 Section 1

 Administrative leave is approved absence from duty without charge to leave and without loss of pay.
 Nothing contained in this Article will restrict the Office’s ability to require the presence of an employee, pursuant to its right to assign work under 5 U.S.C. § 7106(a)(2)(B), should the Office determine that the employee’s services are necessary.